MycophileHNS/posemesh-hns-discovery/README.md

 ## What Auki would need to productionize

-A production version would need Auki-owned decisions and engineering work beyond this prototype:
+A production version would need Auki-owned decisions and engineering work beyond this prototype.
+The important next steps would be:

 - decide whether to accept and operate `.posemesh` as an official namespace
 - define a stable metadata specification and versioning policy